+Scientific Name: Lilium.
 Tall, majestic and strikingly-shaped: lilies are a popular choice for bouquets due to their unusual shape and scent.
-Like roses, lilies are an important cultural and literary device and are known throughout the temperature Northern Hemisphere for their beauty and resilience.
+Like roses, lilies are an important cultural and literary device and are known throughout the temperate Northern Hemisphere for their beauty and resilience.

 Now closely associated with Springtime and Easter, they're known in Turkish as lale, a term which when written in Arabic letters shares the same characters as 'Allah', resulting in the flower becoming a holy symbol in many Middle Eastern cultures.